Migration to the Ex Libris Identity Service

 Which authentication scenarios will be affected by this change?

-All authentication scenarios will be affected by this change, including:
+All authentication scenarios will be affected by this change and will use the Ex Libris Identity Service, including:

 - Staff login to Alma,